Frawaa78/AppTrack/README.md

 # AppTrack

 **AppTrack** is a web-based application management tool developed for the Yggdrasil project in Aker BP.
-Its purpose is to replace manual spreadsheets and fragmented documentation by offering a centralized and structured application registry.
+Its purpose is to replace manual spreadsheets and fragmented documentation by offering a centralized a3.
+Configure database settings in `src/config/config.php`
+4. Import database schema (see `docs/database.md`)
+5. Add missing columns if needed using `fix_database_schema.sql`
+6. Populate lookup tables with default values:structured application registry.

 ---